 3.5.
 Annual Ground Displacement over the GERD Location

 In order to investigate the general trend over the GERD’s Main and Saddle Dams, we used raw images, and just in this case we decided to avoid setting coherence threshold values to have a continuity in the sequence of images.
 Figure 12 shows the accumulated vertical displacement over the GERD’s Main and Saddle Dams from December 2016 to June 2021.
 Complementing the results from section 3.3, Figure 12a shows a critical change in displacement (~0.4 m) at cross section 6 marked by red color.
 Again, it is necessary to highlight that the subsidence observed is at different rates along the crest.
 On the other hand, the structure between cross sections 3 and 4 also shows critical subsidence but it is known that the construction is still ongoing at these cross sections during this study (July 2021), and therefore we ignored results obtained on that section.
 Similarly, Figure 12b displays the different rates of subsidence along the GERD’s Saddle Dam.
 Figures 13, displays annual change in vertical displacements from 2017 until June 2021.
+We have decided to keep separate scales for each year so that differences in displacement within each year can be analyzed.
 We observed major subsidence (~0.3 m) over the Main Dam (Figure 13 Top) in the year 2017 across all cross sections, followed by two years of uplift (~0.5 m to 0.1 m).
 In the year 2020, the year of the first filling period, there has been a non-homogenous displacement across all the cross sections of the Main Dam.
 The West abutment of the Main Dam displayed the most subsidence (~0.2 m) in that year.
 Since the beginning of 2021, there has been some uplift (~0.02 m), observed with a slight subsidence (~0.09 m) in some parts.
 Like the Main Dam, the Saddle Dam (Figure 13 bottom) displayed the most subsidence (~0.4 m) in the year 2017, followed by uplifts (~0.02 m to 0.19 m) in the following two years.
 The Saddle Dam displayed a slight mix of uplift (~0.02 m) and subsidence (~0.1 m) in the year 2020 while an uplift (~0.1 m) in the year 2021.
 This work suggests that the GERD’s Main and Saddle Dams are exhibiting varying displacements either in direction or in rate across the time of this investigation.